patractlabs/europa/README.md

     }
     ```

-- [ ] `pallet-contracts` self features.
+- [ ] `pallet-contracts` support.
     For now, Europa is tracing the version before 4.0.0-dev(commit [deac6324a16fc4128b94a7b4c3826eebcb86917f](https://github.com/paritytech/substrate/commit/deac6324a16fc4128b94a7b4c3826eebcb86917f)).

     Thus, the recent feature: "contracts: Allow contracts to dispatch calls into the runtime ([#9276](https://github.com/paritytech/substrate/pull/9276))" can support.
     This feature and the following modifications will be merged **after substrate release 4.0.0**.

-ChainExtensions features:
+ChainExtensions:
+Europa supports two custom `chain extensions`
 - [x] Contract Logger support, refer to this link [PIP-102](https://github.com/patractlabs/PIPs/blob/main/PIPs/pip-102.md)
 - [x] Zero-Knowledge support, refer to this link [PIP-101](https://github.com/patractlabs/PIPs/blob/main/PIPs/pip-101.md)

   *Currently we use a simple static way to charge weight for ZKP, we would change this part with benchmarks result in future.*

-More information about Europa `pallet-contracts` sandbox detailed features refers to the doc: [europa.md](./doc/europa.md)
+For details of Europa's `pallet-contracts` extensions, please refer to [Europa's `pallet-contracts` implementation](https://docs.patract.io/en/europa/guides/implementation)

 ## Build and run
 ### Build